maxzaikin/TGB-MicroSuite/README.md

 -   **Microservices Architecture:** The system is decomposed into small, independent, and loosely-coupled services.
 This allows for independent development, deployment, and scaling of each component.
 -   **Clean & Scalable Code:** We adhere to principles like **Feature-Sliced Design (FSD)** on the frontend and a clear service-layer separation on the backend.
 This ensures the codebase remains predictable and maintainable as it grows.
--   **Infrastructure as Code (IaC):** The entire application stack, including inter-service networking, is defined declaratively in a `docker-compose.yml` file.
+-   **Infrastructure as Code (IaC):** The entire application stack, including inter-service networking, is defined declaratively in a `docker-compose.infra.yml` file.
 This guarantees a reproducible environment for both development and production.
 -   **Type Safety:** We use **TypeScript** on the frontend and Python type hints with Pydantic on the backend to eliminate entire classes of runtime errors and make the code self-documenting.
+-   **MLOps First:** We treat ML processes not as ad-hoc scripts, but as versioned, reproducible, and automated pipelines managed by an orchestrator.

 ---